w3labkr/py-image-toolkit/README.md

 - `--jpg-quality`: JPEG image quality setting (1-100, default: `85`).
 - `--webp-quality`: WebP image quality (1-100, default: `85`, ignored when `--lossless` option is used).
 - `--lossless`: Use lossless compression for WebP (ignores WebP quality setting).
+- `--max-workers`: Maximum number of processes to use for parallel processing (default: number of CPUs).

 Examples for `batch_optimize`: